Heber J. Grant: Church president

 His administration also emphasized the practice of the LDS health code known as the Word of Wisdom.
 During the early 1900s, general authorities differed in their observance of the proscription against beer, wine, tobacco, coffee and tea, but among the apostles, Grant was one of the most vocal in opposing such substances.
 In 1921, Grant's administration made adherence to the health code compulsory for advancement in the priesthood or for entrance to temples.
 Grant also spoke out in favor of Utah's Prohibition movement, which occurred around the same time.

 Despite being a Democrat, Grant was opposed to the election of U.S. President Franklin Roosevelt and wrote a front-page editorial for the Deseret News urging church members not to vote for him during the 1936 election.
 Grant shared the view of J. Reuben Clark and David O. McKay that the New Deal was socialism, which they all despised.
 Roosevelt greatly alienated Grant also for opposing Prohibition, another subject.

 Roosevelt still won Utah in each of his four presidential elections.
 Grant regarded that as "one of the most serious conditions that has confronted me since I became President of the Church."
 Later, when Utah voters agreed by plebiscite to become the 36th state to ratify the Twenty-first Amendment to the United States Constitution, thus completing the process of ratification and repealing prohibition, Grant was devastated.
 In a general conference, he told the Latter-day Saints, "I have never felt so humiliated in my life over anything as that the State of Utah voted for the repeal of Prohibition."

 Under Grant's administration, the position of Assistant to the Quorum of the Twelve was created.

 Death

-Grant died in Salt Lake City, Utah at age 88, from cardiac failure as a result of arteriosclerosis.
+Grant died in Salt Lake City, at age 88, from cardiac failure as a result of arteriosclerosis.
 As the final surviving member of the church's Council of Fifty, his death marked the formal end of the organization.
-He was buried at Salt Lake City Cemetery.
+He was buried at Salt Lake City Cemetery on May 18, 1945.